ObiWanBonobi/Bone-Fracture-Detection/README.md

 If a model is trained for too long on the training dataset or is overly complex, it might start learning the noise or irrelevant details from the data.
 This leads to overfitting, where the model performs exceptionally well on the training data but poorly on new data due to its inability to generalize.
 Overfitting can be identified by evaluating the model's performance on validation and test datasets.

-Conversely, underfitting happens when the model fails to capture the underlying relationship between the input and output data.
+Underfitting happens when the model fails to capture the underlying relationship between the input and output data.
 This can be detected by its poor performance on the training dataset, which usually results in similarly low accuracy on the validation and test datasets.

 ### Model Creation